 Mr. Pappas offered to house the museum in the original KTRB studios building on Norwegian Ave in Modesto at a minimal yearly cost.
 Mr. Pappas planned to renovate the building which had fallen in to disrepair to house the museum and his radio station KMPH which replaced KTRB when it moved to San Francisco in June of 2006.

 Unfortunately, the economy decline led to Mr. Pappas being forced into bankruptcy with repercussions throughout his company, indirectly including the KTRB property on Norwegian.
 This led to the ultimate demise of the physical museum plans and the listing of the property "for sale" in October, 2008.
 KMPH failed in August 2010 and went off the air, and KTRB San Francisco was taken over by the lender in September 2010.

-The Board of the museum, led by President Cal Purviance, elected to continued the museum project as a virtual (on-line) museum only.
+The Board of the museum elected to continued the museum project as a virtual (on-line) museum only.
 This website was established in 2004.
-The Board officers: Cal Purviance, President.
-1st Vice President, John Chappell.
+The Board officers: President John Chappell.
+1st Vice President Jim West.
 2nd Vice President, Wes Page.
 Secretary, Dennis Larson.
-Treasurer, Mel Freedman.
-Board of Directors: Bob Pinheiro, Derek Waring, Frank Azevedo, Herb Henry, Cecil Lynch, Jerry Moore, Wes Page, Mike Angelos, George Stevans, Derek Waring, Jim West, Dennis Larson and Bob Neira.
+Board of Directors: John Chappell, Bob Pinheiro, Derek Waring, Frank Azevedo, Herb Henry, Jerry Moore, Wes Page, George Stevans, Derek Waring, Jim West, Dennis Larson.
+Steve White, Sandra McCoy and Bob Neira.